OpenWork-NZ/mdwg/docs/_defs/MetadataLegalConstraints.md

 ## ICSM Recommendations

 Therefore - the MDWG recommends populating this element `metadataConstraints` with legal constraint information to sufficient level to determine the legal rights, responsibilities and restrictions on a metadata record.
 It is important to capture any legal constraints that may apply to a metadata record.
 This should include licences, end-user agreements, etc. If the resource is public domain, this should be cited appropriately.
-Many jurisdictions encourage the use of open data and Creative Commons license.
-This should be encouraged through the use of copyright licenses such as CC0 or CC By.
-Provide the user links to additional information about such constraints, there use and meaning.
+Many jurisdictions encourage the use of open data and Creative Commons licenses.
+This should be encouraged through the use of copyright licenses such as CC0 or CC-BY.
+Provide the user links to additional information about such constraints, their use and meaning.
 In addition, document the holder of such rights and how to contact for more information.
-As legal restrictions such as copyright are tied to the creator of an intellectual resource, make are that users have access to their information.
+As legal restrictions such as copyright are tied to the creator of an intellectual resource, make sure that users have access to their information.

 ### Recommended Sub-Elements